m-wojnar/reinforced-lib/docs/source/examples.rst

 The provided rate adaptation manager is implemented in the file ``$REINFORCED_LIB/examples/ns-3-ra/main.py``.
 Here we specify the communication with the ns-3 simulator by defining the environment's observation space and the action space, we create the ``RLib`` agent, we provide the agent-environment interaction loop which reacts to the incoming (aggregated) frames by responding with an appropriate MCS, and cleans up the environment when the simulation is done.
-Below we include and explain the essential code snippets.
+Below we include and explain the essential fragments from the ``main.py`` script.

 .. code-block:: python
     :linenos:
-    :lineno-start: 6
+    :lineno-start: 4

+    from ext import IEEE_802_11_ax_RA
+    from particle_filter import ParticleFilter
-    from py_interface import *  # The ns3-ai import
+    from py_interface import *   # Import the ns3-ai structures

     from reinforced_lib import RLib
-    from reinforced_lib.agents.mab import ThompsonSampling
+    from reinforced_lib.agents.mab import *
-    from reinforced_lib.exts.wifi import IEEE_802_11_ax_RA

-In line 6 we include the ns3-ai structures which enables us to use the shared memory communication.
-Next we import the ``RLib`` class which is the main interface of the library that merges the agent and the environment.
-We chose the :ref:`Thompson sampling <Thompson Sampling>` agent to demonstrate the manager performance.
-The environment will be of course IEEE 802.11ax RA, so we import an appropriate extension.
+We import the RA extension, agents and the RLib module.
+Line 6 is responsible for importing the structures from the ns3-ai library.

 .. code-block:: python
     :linenos:
-    :lineno-start: 13
+    :lineno-start: 12

     class Env(Structure):
     _pack_ = 1